astronomer/airflow-guides/guides/install-aws.md

     Here’s our version of an EKS getting started guide: http://enterprise.astronomer.io/guides/aws/index.html (We’ll be porting over that guide to our official docs site soon)

+4. **How does Astronomer command the cluster?
+(Add and remove pods, etc.)**

+    You'll need a role for EKS to manage the cluster, which will be done through Kubectl.
+Kubectl is the command line interface that can manipulate the cluster as needed, and setup helm/tiller services to deploy the astronomer platform.

+    For the IAM policy, we should only need the `AmazonEKSServicePolicy` and the `AmazonEKSServicePolicy`.

+    Once the kubernetes cluster is created, the IAM user will need to be added to the cluster configMap as described [here](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).

+6. **Do I really need to give Astronomer that much access?**

+    Yes and no. The above permissions are primiarly to help troubleshoot while you're getting setting up.
+There are some added dependencies which need to be configured, such as grabbing the DNS name from the provisioned ELB and creating a CNAME record in the DNS, but that can be done by someone on your side if broad access is a concern.

+    As long as we're able to authenticate an IAM user against the kubernetes cluster using those EKS policies, that should keep us moving.

-4. **Does it matter if I run either RDS postgres, or stable postrgres to run in Kubernetes**
+5. **Does it matter if I run either RDS postgres, or stable postrgres to run in Kubernetes?**

     In the long-term, a RDS instance is probably the best approach, but stable postgres should be more than enough.
 Make sure to use the most explicit route to that RDS to ensure the Kubernetes cluster can connect to it.

-5. **How do I get access to the Grafana dashboard?**
+6. **How do I get access to my Grafana dashboard?**

     Once you've registered, let us know and we'll add you as an administrator on our end.

-6. **Anything I should know about running things locally?**
+7. **Anything I should know about running things locally?**

     The EC2 instance is what you’ll use to deploy the Astronomer platform into that cluster.
 The UI is hosted in an nginx pod, and you’ll use the EC3 to communicate to that cluster and deploy.